-While we all know celebrations of Durga Puja is one of a kind, especially in Kolkata it’s a treat to the eye and the soul.
-What most of us don’t know is that the flavour of Durga puja is stretched well beyond; the deity empowers the better nature in all of us over the festivity.
+While we all know celebrations of Durga Puja are one of a kind, especially in Kolkata it’s a treat to the eye and the soul.
+What most of us don’t know is that the flavor of Durga puja is stretched well beyond; the deity empowers the better nature in all of us over the festivity.

-Himachal Pradesh – The celebration in Himachal Pradesh is bit different than that of any other place.
+The celebration in Himachal Pradesh is a bit different than that of any other place.
 Instead of themed mandaps it’s the temples that host this exquisite occasion, gleamed in lights and floral decorations.
-The five Shakti Peets of Chintpurni Temple, Chamunda Temple, Brijeshwari Temple, Jwalaji Temple and Naina Devi Temple is also a pilgrimage that fills it visitors with the purity in heart and strength in character to boldly fight the odds that life bring upon.
+The five Shakti Peets of Chintpurni Temple, Chamunda Temple, Brijeshwari Temple, Jwalaji Temple, and Naina Devi Temple is also a pilgrimage that fills it visitors with the purity in heart and strength in character to boldly fight the odds that life bring upon.

 The variety this land offers is indeed the festivity redefined by diversity!

 For travel related queries, outstation cab booking, bike rentals, Hotel bookings or Group Tours; Kindly contact us at http://justwravel.com/contact or call +91-9205725727